adam-lazar/Onboarding-_v2/README.md

 This repository contains information about our onboarding processes.

-`Folders` appear like this in this repository.

 To ensure a seamless onboarding experience, please follow these steps:

-1. Install Keybase to communicate with us and ask questions (find more information in the `Onboarding Materials` » `Communication Platforms` section).
+1. Install Keybase to communicate with us and ask questions (find more information in the communicationPlatforms document).
-2. Familiarize yourself with the basic workflow of GitHub by completing the tasks outlined in the `Legal Matters` folder.
+2. Familiarize yourself with the basic workflow of GitHub by completing the tasks outlined in the legalMatters document.
 3.  <!--# others steps to complete -->
 4. Feel free to explore the repository, and if you have any questions, don't hesitate to reach out!

-## Folder and file structure of the repository:

-### `Onboarding Materials`

-In this folder you can find all the relevant information for your onboarding process about:

-`Communication platforms`: contains information about the platforms we use to cooperate (Keybase, Company Email Address, Todoist, Google Calendar)

-`Legal Matters`: Includes information about your contract and NDA with Reprex, as well as guidance on setting up a self-employed legal status and managing invoices and taxes correctly.

-`Technical Tools`: Provides resources and guides for tools such as GitHub, RStudio, Quarto, Wikibase, etc.

-## Other Guides and Information

-In this folder, you can find other relevant guides.
-This information might become handy while working with us.

-## Data folders
+## Ignored files in .gitignore
+We place a list of folders and files that are ignored for synchronization from the user’s client computer to Github and beyond.
+These are usually passwords, login credentials, project management or log files used by your IDE or other work environment.We by default, excluded all Posit/RStudio standards, and usually all Jupiter Notebook standards, and a few Windows/Mac specific files.
+We also ignore a standard folder called `not_included`,  which serves as the place of your personal scrapbook, sandbox, that you do not want to share with anybody.

+# Folders

+`Folders` appear like this in this repository.

 We have two data folders: